BSFishy/notebook/homelab/storage.md

 future, expand to use a nas, and backup to an offsite backup all with native k8s pvcs.

+additionally, longhorn should provide me with the functionality i need to backup and restore when doing safe deployments. i'll need to see about how i can implement all this in a storage backend agnostic way, maybe making a global setting in the runway dashboard or something?

 in the further future, i may expand to rook + ceph for a super duper balls to the walls insane storage setup that should be faster, more fault tolerant, and overall better, but that will also be a huge undertaking and something that i